Blackbirds and Grackles represent the most well known of the members of the Icterid family, also called New World Blackbirds.

 They are the stereotypical grassland bird, ground nesters valued for their melodic songs.
 Their diet consists of both insects and grains.

 The popularity of the eight Oriole species that call the United States home during the breeding season, can not be overestimated.
 Birders remain eager to place citrus fruit in places around the yard with the hope of attracting these delightful songbirds to stop for a visit.

-Spot-breasted orioles are a South Florida specialty.
+The remaining oriole species have more limited ranges.
+For example, Spot-breasted orioles are a South Florida specialty.